-- A. The FACP shall contain a microprocessor based Central Processing Unit (CPU).
+A. The FACP shall contain a microprocessor based Central Processing Unit (CPU).
 The CPU shall communicate with and control the following types of equipment used to make up the system: intelligent addressable smoke and thermal (heat) detectors, addressable modules, printer, annunciators, and other system controlled devices.

-- B. Operator Control:
+B. Operator Control:

-- 1. Acknowledge Switch:
+- 1. Acknowledge Switch: - a.

-- a.
 Activation of the control panel acknowledge switch in response to new alarms and/or troubles shall silence the local panel piezo electric signal and change the alarm and trouble LEDs from flashing mode to steady-ON mode.
-If multiple alarm or trouble conditions exist, depression of this switch shall advance the 80-character LCD display to the next alarm or trouble condition. - Depression of the Acknowledge switch shall also silence all remote annunciator piezo sounders. - 2.
-Alarm Silence Switch: Activation of the alarm silence switch shall cause all programmed alarm notification appliances and relays to return to the normal condition after an alarm condition.
+If multiple alarm or trouble conditions exist, depression of this switch shall advance the 80-character LCD display to the next alarm or trouble condition. - b.
+Depression of the Acknowledge switch shall also silence all remote annunciator piezo sounders. - Alarm Silence Switch: Activation of the alarm silence switch shall cause all programmed alarm notification appliances and relays to return to the normal condition after an alarm condition.
 The selection of notification circuits and relays that can be silenced by this switch shall be fully field programmable within the confines of all applicable standards.
 The FACP software shall include silence inhibit and auto-silence timers. - 3.
 Alarm Activate (Drill) Switch: The Alarm Activate switch shall activate all notification appliance circuits.
 The drill function shall latch until the panel is silenced or reset. - 4.
-System Reset Switch: Activation of the System Reset switch shall cause all electronically-latched initiating devices, appliances or software zones, as well as all associated output devices and circuits, to return to their normal condition. - 5.
-Lamp Test: The Lamp Test switch shall activate all system LEDs and light each segment of the liquid crystal display.
+System Reset Switch: Activation of the System Reset switch shall cause all electronically-latched initiating devices, appliances or software zones, as well as all associated output devices and circuits, to return to their normal condition.